-GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment.
+GASB Statement No. 94 - In March 2020, the GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment.
 The primary objectives of this Statement are to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
 This Statement is effective for periods beginning after June 15, 2022.
 The District has not determined its effect on the financial statements.

-GASB Statement No. 96, Subscription-based Information Technology Arrangements.
-The primary objectives of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
+GASB Statement No. 96 - In May 2020, the GASB issued Statement No. 96, Subscription-based Information Technology Arrangements.
+The primary objective of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 The Statement is effective for reporting periods beginning after June 15, 2022.
 The District has not determined its effect on the financial statements.